 As a Select Amazon Consulting Partner and DevOps practitioners, we had access to the expertise and resources to leverage Amazon Web Services (AWS) as the customer’s chosen cloud migration platform.
 This project phase kicked off in 2018.

-Our DevOps engineers audited and evaluated the customer’s existing infrastructure and prepared a migration roadmap.
+Our DevOps engineers audited and evaluated the customer’s existing infrastructure and prepared a migration roadmap for the AWS migration.
 Then, we designed a scalable and secure cloud infrastructure and deployed it to AWS using Terraform.

 Our team created a virtual private cloud with private and public subnets, defined network gateways, and configured security settings.
 The subnets are interconnected and comprise a development environment, a production environment, and CI/CD servers.
 The development and production environments were deployed via Amazon Elastic Compute Cloud (EC2).
 To manage and control AWS workloads, we used AWS Elastic Load Balancing.
 We also leveraged Amazon RDS for Configuration DB and Client data DB servers.